-167. Inspectors will consider:

-- the rigour and effectiveness of systems to drive improvement, including: - monitoring the quality of provision and children's outcomes - the professional development of staff - evaluation of the impact of actions taken - setting ambitious targets - the effectiveness of safeguarding procedures - how well teaching nurtures, engages and motivates children, and promotes their sense of achievement and commitment to learning - the breadth of the curriculum and how well it is based on accurate assessment of children's learning and development, so that activities and experiences meet their needs - the quality and impact of phonics teaching, except where there is an exemption from the learning and development requirements of the early years foundation stage in place - how well all staff work with parents, engage them in their children's learning and keep them informed about their children's achievements and progress - children's enjoyment of learning, including their participation and willingness to make choices and decisions, and the extent to which physical environment, as well as the structure and routines of the day that establish expectations.
+- 232. how well the provision contributes to children's personal development, behaviour and welfare - 233. outcomes for children. - 234.
+Inspectors will consider: - 235. the rigour and effectiveness of systems to drive improvement, including: - monitoring of the quality of provision and children's outcomes - the professional development of staff - evaluation of the impact of actions taken - setting ambitious targets - 236. the effectiveness of safeguarding procedures and the culture of safeguarding - 237. how well teaching nurtures, engages and motivates children and promotes their sense of achievement and commitment to learning - 238. the breadth of the curriculum and how well it is based on accurate assessment of children's learning and development, so that activities and experiences meet their needs - 239. the quality and impact of phonics teaching, except where there is an exemption from the learning and development requirements of the early years foundation stage in place - 240. how well all staff work with parents, engage them in their children's learning and keep them informed about their children's achievements and progress - 241. children's enjoyment of learning, including their participation and willingness to make choices and decisions, and the extent to which children are active and inquisitive learners who are creative and think critically includes their interactions with children during planned and child-initiated play and activities: communicating and modelling language, showing, explaining, demonstrating, exploring ideas, encouraging, questioning, recalling, providing a narrative for what they are doing, facilitating and setting challenges.
+It takes account of the equipment adults provide and the attention given to the physical environment, as well as the structure and routines of the day that establish expectations.
 Integral to teaching is how practitioners assess what children know, understand and can do, as well as taking account of their interests and dispositions to learn (characteristics of effective learning), and how practitioners use this information to plan children's next steps in learning and monitor their progress.